 Vibration analysis is an analysis performed to avoid a phenomenon (resonance) in which a vibration equal to the natural frequency of a vibrating body is applied from the outside, and a phenomenon in which it vibrates at a very large amplitude (resonance).
+Vibration analysis can be broadly divided into "modal analysis" and "frequency response analysis", which are the simplest.
+Vibration analysis includes Modal analysis and Frequency response analysis.

 Fig. 1 Modal analysis (eigenvalue analysis)